Skip to content

 • = (basic_salary + normal_pay) / 4.3333 * 0.3333

-• Variables which can be used when creating formulas are:
+• Examples of variables which can be used when creating formulas are:

 • basic_salary: Basic Salary (salaried employees)